‘Queen Of Soul’ Aretha Franklin To Retire In 2017: ‘This Will Be My Last Year’

 Her most recent LP, 2014’s Aretha Franklin Sings The Great Diva Classics, saw the singing legend taking on hits by artists who were clearly influenced by her, including the late Etta James, Alicia Keys, and Adele, whose hit “Rolling In The Deep,” was mashed-up with Diana Ross and The Supremes’ “Ain’t No Mountain High Enough” for the recording.

-Hearing of Aretha Franklin’s farewell to music will surely break the collective hearts of her fans, but before anyone gets too despondent over the news, know that her retirement plans will only affect one aspect of her career: the “live” part.
+Hearing of Aretha Franklin’s farewell to music will surely break the collective hearts of her fans, but before anyone gets too despondent over the news, know that her retirement plans will only affect one aspect of her career, which is the “live” part.

-“[I will do] some select things, many one a month, for six months out of the year,” she interjected, while also noting that by doing “one or two concerts a month,” she’ll be able spend more time with her grandchildren before they attend college in the fall.
+“[I will do] some select things, many one a month, for six months out of the year,” she interjected, while also noting that by doing “one or two concerts a month,” she’ll be able to spend more time with her grandchildren before they attend college in the fall.

 “[Singing is] what I’ve done all of my life,” Ms. Franklin continued.